 - Rivers: You will see people playing in the rivers all along the park.
 One of our favorite places to play and explore was the area just across from Curry Village.
 Follow the wooden path through the meadow and walk through the campground to the river.
 It is slow moving and relatively shallow water to splash around in at the end of a day.

-- Mirror Lake (aka marsh with a small river): After a long bike ride and hike up to Mirror lake, we were not quite rewarded with the amazing reelections that we were promised, nor the fantastic swimming hole!
+- Mirror Lake: After a long bike ride and hike up to Mirror lake, we were not quite rewarded with the amazing reelections that we were promised, nor the fantastic swimming hole.
 The water is almost dried up so the reflections are hard to find.
-We did manage to get one nice shot though.
 But it was fun for the kids to run around in what used to be a lake spotting small water snakes swimming in the small areas of water.
 The water was nice and cold to our hot and tired feet.
 It is an easy trail for most kids, but is not stroller friendly as it’s rocky.

 There are a variety of kids programs offered throughout Yosemite Valley.
 In the shoulder season there is a night prowl walk that sounds so amazing for kids to explore the animals who come out after dark.
 Unfortunately this wasn’t offered during our stay.
 Just means we will have to go again!